siddharthr193/ML-LinearRegressionAssignment-BikesSharing/README.md

 - What is the business probem that your project is trying to solve? <br>
 	They have contracted a consulting company to understand the factors on which the demand for these shared bikes depends.
-Specifically, they want to understand the factors affecting the demand for these shared bikes in the American market.
-The company wants to know:
+Specifically, they want to understand the factors affecting the demand for these shared bikes in the American market. <br> The company wants to know:<br><br>
   		a.
-Which variables are significant in predicting the demand for shared bikes.
+Which variables are significant in predicting the demand for shared bikes.<br>
   		b.
-How well those variables describe the bike demands
+How well those variables describe the bike demands<br>

 - What is the dataset that is being used?<br>
 	 The day.csv dataset and the readme.txt files are used as the datasets.